 You undoubtedly found a man much more deserving than me, and I hope and believe you’ve had a full and wonderful life.
 I, too, have had a good life, and I’m living comfortably in retirement (albeit in ill health) and soon to be a well-known writer.
 Now my legions of readers will know and understand why you were a special person in my life and so remain.
 I still have a picture of you smiling, just as I will remember you, always.

 My marriage to Marty didn’t last so long.

-*Play Misty For Me; a phrase that’s become synonymous for an obsessed fan.
+*Play Misty For Me, a phrase that’s become synonymous with an obsessed fan.
 Clint Eastwood starred in the popular movie of the same name about a girl that bedevils a small-town DJ.